-Vasectomy Reversal Procedure in Tallahassee, FL
+Vasectomy Reversal Specialist in Tallahassee, FL

 A reversal vasectomy, also known as Vasovasostomy, is generally considered when there has been the loss of a child, a remarriage, and a change in financial conditions or in certain situations, to treat testicular pain.
 A vasectomy is considered a permanent form of birth control.
 However, it is possible to have a vasectomy reversal if you decide you want to be fertile.
-Dr. Delay has extensive experience in treating all areas of male factor infertility.
-To make an appointment for an initial consultation, call Dr. Delay in Tallahassee, FL at (833) 437-3352.
+Dr. DeLay has extensive experience in treating all areas of male factor infertility.
+To make an appointment for an initial consultation, call Dr. DeLay in Tallahassee, FL at (833) 437-3352.